WheteThunger/DroneStorage/README.md

 - `UISettings` -- Options to control the display of the UI.
   - Note: It is not possible to position the UI relative to the computer station UI consistently for all resolutions because modded UIs use scaling whereas the computer station UI uses the same fixed pixel offsets for all resolutions.

-## FAQ

-#### How do I get a drone?

-As of this writing (March 2021), RC drones are a deployable item named `drone`, but they do not appear naturally in any loot table, nor are they craftable.
-However, since they are simply an item, you can use plugins to add them to loot tables, kits, GUI shops, etc. Admins can also get them with the command `inventory.give drone 1`, or spawn one in directly with `spawn drone.deployed`.

-#### How do I click the UI buttons for viewing or dropping the stash contents?

-While controlling a drone, press the `Esc` key to make the cursor appear.
-When you want to control the drone again, simply click anywhere on the screen.

 ## Localization

 ```json